 Picking a signature colour strongly associated with femininity while working in a male-dominated industry greatly reduced the number of incidents of my gear growing legs and casually walking away.
 Better yet, converting to pink field gear has also increased the likelihood of misplaced items making their way back to me.
 In an iconic moment, at one field camp I was approached by a well-meaning gentleman who informed me he’d found my glasses on the floor of the mudroom, and tucked them into my raincoat pocket for safekeeping.
 The only problem?
-Neither glasses nor coat was mine, nor did they belong to the same person!Wearing a lot of pink has even eased the logistics of field communication.
+Neither pink glasses nor pink coat were mine, nor did they belong to the same person!Wearing a lot of pink has even eased the logistics of field communication.
 As the only person in sight blending pink with my mandated high-visibility personal protective equipment, it’s very easy to spot where I am.
 Among other practical benefits, helicopter pilots never seem to have difficulty identifying which of the many neon orange people-ants is me when delivering sling-loads to remote mountainsides.

 This tactic is not without its risks.
 The first time I wore I pink hard hat, I had my first casual confrontation over the colour:

 I’d never wear a pink hardhat because it would instantly undermine my credibility.